Nigeria crisis

 Can you tell us more about the flooding?

-Devastating floods across Nigeria have displaced hundreds of thousands, shut down transport lines and destroyed thousands of hectares of farmlands just before the harvest season.
+In 2024, severe floods in the northeast of Nigeria affected over 480,000 people, shutting down transport lines and destroying thousands of hectares of farmlands just before the harvest season.
 Many of those affected had already been forced to flee their homes by conflict and the impacts of climate change.

-UNHCR is on the ground in Borno State and across Nigeria delivering critical aid like tarpaulin sheets to help displaced families build makeshift shelters and shield themselves from the ongoing rain.
+UNHCR is on the ground across Nigeria delivering critical aid like tarpaulin sheets to help displaced families build makeshift shelters and shield themselves from the ongoing rain.

 What other problems are Nigerian families facing?